An Introduction

 Fred Riggs on Comparative Public Administration: [ Fred Riggs was the foremost scholar of Comparative Administration ] He had observed that there were three trends in the comparative study of Public Administration :

-1. "Normative" to "Empirical",
+- "Normative" to "Empirical",

-2. "Ideographic" to 'Nomothetic" and
+- "Ideographic" to 'Nomothetic" and

-3. "Non-ecological " to "Ecological".
+- "Non-ecological " to "Ecological".

 1. Normative to Empirical: Traditional studies emphasized upon 'good administration',and their goals being Efficiency and Economy follow certain principles and they were influenced by the classical approach.
 Primarily, the western democratic model was considered to be useful for all other administrative systems - Normative Approach.

-But, things changed after emergence of Communist Countries and many developing countries and it became clear that a limited culture-bound normative approach to the study of Public Administration was not adequate.
+[ Note : a) Normative : establishing, relating to, or deriving from a standard or norm, especially of behavior; b) Empirical :based on, concerned with, or verifiable by observation or experience rather than theory or pure logic]But, things changed after emergence of Communist Countries and many developing countries and it became clear that a limited culture-bound normative approach to the study of Public Administration was not adequate.
 After WWII, the behavior approach showed the significance of studying the facts and reality, thus, the comparative studies of Public Administration also started assigning greater importance to the study of administrative "reality" existing in different countries and cultures.
 [Read more about the Behavioral Approach in the Evolution of Public Administration].

-Finding out facts about structural patterns and behavior of administrative systems were the interests of these study instead of describing "what was good for each systems"
+Finding out facts about structural patterns and behavior of administrative systems were the interests of these study instead of describing "what was good for each systems"There are two important trends which have influenced the Comparative Public Administration in the past few decades or so.

-• Development Administration focuses on the goal-orientation(normative concept) of administrative system and considers reality as the basis of such goal orientation.
-Since early 60's, Comparative Public Administration (encompassing the field of Comparative Development Administration) has evolved a synthesis between the Normative and the Empirical elements of analysis
+- Development Administration focuses on the goal-orientation(normative concept) of administrative system and considers reality as the basis of such goal orientation.
+Since early 60's, Comparative Public Administration (encompassing the field of Comparative Development Administration) has evolved a synthesis between the Normative and the Empirical elements of analysis.

-• New Public Administration stressed the idealistic goal to be achieved in any system and tried to bridge the gap between the "is"(actual) and "should"(Ideal).
+- New Public Administration stressed the idealistic goal to be achieved in any system and tried to bridge the gap between the "is"(actual) and "should"(Ideal).
 In the late 60's, the New Public Administration marked the "post-behavioral" trend and its impact on most administrative analysis has been profound.
 [In the later post, I will explain about the New Public Administration in detail]

 2 Ideographic to Nomothetic: Let's see what these terms mean according to Riggs

-• Ideographic Approach concentrates on unique cases, e.g. a historical event, study of single agency, single country or even a single cultural area.
+- Ideographic Approach concentrates on unique cases, e.g. a historical event, study of single agency, single country or even a single cultural area.

-• Nomothetic Approach seeks to develop generalizations and theories which are based on analysis of regularities of behavior of administrative systems.
+- Nomothetic Approach seeks to develop generalizations and theories which are based on analysis of regularities of behavior of administrative systems.

-1. Serious attempt to compare various nations and systems.
+- Serious attempt to compare various nations and systems.

-2. Attempt to look at the similarities or differences among nations in terms of their administrative systems.
+- Attempt to look at the similarities or differences among nations in terms of their administrative systems.

-3. Were 'comparative' only in name and did not help in the process of theory-building or in developing generalizations concerning the functioning of administrative system in different settings.
+- Were 'comparative' only in name and did not help in the process of theory-building or in developing generalizations concerning the functioning of administrative system in different settings.

-• to look at the similarities and differences of various administrative systems existing in different nations and cultures and
+- to look at the similarities and differences of various administrative systems existing in different nations and cultures and

-• then draw certain generalizations relating to administrative systems functioning at various levels and in different settings.
+- then draw certain generalizations relating to administrative systems functioning at various levels and in different settings.

-3 Neo-ecological to Ecologica
+3 Neo-ecological to Ecological

 [Note: Ecology - study of interaction between a system and its environment]